JakeSteam/blog-programming/_posts/2017-01-06-android-asynchronous-map-generator.md

   - Java
 ---

-[City Flow](https://play.google.com/store/apps/details?id=uk.co.jakelee.cityflow) is an Android game that tasks players with solving puzzles by rotating tiles to make all “flows” match up with no loose ends.
+[City Flow](https://play.google.com/store/apps/details?id=uk.co.jakelee.cityflow) is an Android game that tasks players with solving puzzles by rotating tiles to make all "flows" match up with no loose ends.
 Each tile has a flow (e.g. road, path, grass, river) on each side, as well as a height (high, normal, low).
 There are a few hundred built-in levels, but players can also create, share, and import their own levels for extended playability.

 The game features a level generator, where players can specify: